Groupoid Twisted Partial Actions: Twisted Partial Actions on Rings and Globalization

 \section{Twisted Partial Actions on Rings and Globalization}

 Let $\mathbb{K}$ be a commutative associative unital ring, which will be the base ring for our algebras.
 Recall from \cite[p.
-4138]{dokues} that the multiplier algebra $\mathcal{M}(A)$ of an associative non-necessarily unital $\mathbb{K}$-algebra $A$ is the set: with component-wise addition and multiplication.
+4138]{dokues} that the multiplier algebra $\mathcal{M}(A)$ of an associative, not necessarily unital, $\mathbb{K}$-algebra $A$ is the set: with component-wise addition and multiplication.

 If $I$ is a unital ideal of $A$, then $I \simeq \mathcal{M}(I)$ via $a \to (R_a,L_a)$, where $a \in I$ \cite[Proposition 2.3]{dokuexel}.
 Recall that the multiplier $(R_a,L_a)$ is given by $(b)R_a = ba$, $L_a(b) = ab$, for all $a,b \in I$.